k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: foo, poisoned by a cursed amulet of life saving
 - Adjust shambling horror attack/damage type combinations
 - Fix: memory corruption issues caught with address sanitizer
+- Fix: don't use 'zombified' as a death reason for player races that can't turn into zombies